What is a Technical Writer?

 Technical Editor “What do you do?”
 I keep my brain buried in the style guide until it turns to mush and every character with alternative formatting rules goes racing by in a recurring dream every night.
 Occasionally, I get a rare meeting with the author or subject matter expert, aka SME, pronounced Smeeeee, where I tread lightly with the red pen and learn more lessons in humility and patience while navigating eccentric, super-intelligent, overworked people who live and think in a different realm than most readers.
 Always start your editing sessions on a good note, complimenting the author on their expertise and mentioning something fascinating you learned from reviewing their work, and a compliment about something cool or nostalgic displayed in their office.
 This helps when they see the page dripping in red.

 You might be a technical writer. . . .

 - If you take glee in discovering typos, weird sentences, or illogical messages on signs, billboards, or other places where bad messages are displayed, you might be a technical writer.
 This is especially delightful on road trips, in doctor’s offices, or while visiting your kin in rural areas.

-- If you ever served as a scribe for a high-level meeting where the discussion is laced with acronyms and bravado-infused jargon straight from the jargon tree, and then tried to make sense of it afterwards, you might be a technical writer.
-My all time favorite memory is lengthy discussions about Scope Creep!
-Oh no, it can't be scope creep!??
+- If you ever served as a scribe for a high-level meeting where the discussion is laced with acronyms and bravado-infused jargon straight from the jargon tree, and then tried to make sense of it afterward, you might be a technical writer.
+My all-time favorite memory is lengthy discussions about Scope Creep!
+Oh no, it can’t be scope creep!??

 - If you ever tried to make sense of and rewrite a sentence written by a skilled programmer or database administrator in a hurry, You might be a tech writer.
 It’s like (this document), that was mentioned (it was mentioned) in a previous document (the last document), that appears below this list (not the last list).
 Parenthesis rule for some reason!
 Some sentences are filled with them, almost like computer code……